Last updated on March 9th, 2026

 Paris is known for many things, but coffee isn’t something I would particularly think of when I think of Paris.

-In my mind, Paris has cafes with salads and crepes and some kind of caffeinated drink to serve after the meal, with no real thought or dedication given to the coffee being served.
+In my mind, Paris has cafes with salads and crepes and some kind of caffeinated drink to serve after the meal, with no real attention given to the coffee being served.

 But it seems like that is no longer the case, with more specialty coffee shops opening around Paris and perfecting their craft to a T.